aquafir/ACE.BaseMod/Samples/ExtendACE/Readme.md

 * //Splitter
 * Stomper damages in a radius for a fraction of damage dealt (post mitigation) based on how far you are from the center
 * *Stunner periodically stuns a nearby player.
 This cancels casts/combat and plays the kneel animation.
 Doesn't prevent restarting cast/combat while kneeling.*
+  * Status effects a queue/HashSet in a manager?
+Part of CreatureEx?
+Through enchantments?

 * //Suppresser
 * Tank intercepts damage from something nearby at a reduced rate
 * Vampire heals from damage dealt